 Procknal suggests one way to keep sugar levels in check is by using stevia as an easy sugar swap.

-All in all moderation IS the key.
+All in all, moderation IS the key, but the dangers of too much sugar is very real.
 It probably won’t hurt to eat sugar some time; the key is not to make it a habit that your child craves!